Cloud Migration Blog

 ASR versus RiverMeadowBy Michael Kent on May 14, 2019 4:40:25 PM

-As businesses look to move to the cloud as part of their digital transformation journey I have witnessed first hand many IT managers feel the pressure to find the most efficient and effective way to embark on such a task.
+As businesses move to the cloud in their digital transformation journey many IT managers feel the pressure to find the most efficient and effective way to embark on such a task.

 Over the past few years I have come across numerous migration tools.
 Each promises its own ‘unique’ benefits, yet for me it is vital to get beyond the hype and drill down into the nitty gritty of the technology itself.